rxstack/rxstack/packages/security/README.md

 - `encode(rawToken)`- encodes the raw token
 - `decode(encodedToken)` - decodes the encoded token

-If you want to replace JWT with any other token based authentication the you can create your own token manager and replace the current one.
+If you want to replace JWT with any other token based authentication then you should create your own token manager and replace the current one.

 ```typescript